Aeshra Patel

 Aeshra Patel is an Indian beauty pageant titleholder and model.
 She participated in Femina Miss India 2010 and was a 1st runner up in the Ford Supermodel 2009 competition.

 Early life, education and personal life

 Patel was born and brought up in village called Kavitha, Vadodara.
 Her parents are farmers.
 As she was born in a farmer family she grew up doing all the farming activities like working in the farm, milking cows, etc.

 Aeshra won Miss Baroda competition while studying medicine.
 Then she decided to pursue her dreams and moved to Mumbai to establish her career in modelling.
 Aeshra wasn't well versed with English language before she moved to Mumbai.
 She learnt the language all by herself.

+Patel became an actor and obtained roles in Barot House and Inspector Avinash.
+She suffered a car accident and was more than 6 months in recovery.

 Career

 Early career and Femina Miss India 2010

 Aeshra moved to Mumbai in 2008.
 She did number of television commercials & fashion shows.
 Some of her early notable work include commercials for Pantene, and Pizza Hut.
 Aeshra participated in Ford Supermodel 2009 competition and became the 1st runner up.
 Aeshra also participated in Femina Miss India in 2010.